-The Inn by the Sea has a spa on his bottom floor that offers excellent massages facials, and an adjacent fitness studio.
-The spa specializes in 90-minute ocean inspired treatments using products with sea ingredients.
-The gym facility is small but outfitted with a state of the art on demand video training system.
+The Inn by the Sea has a spa on its bottom floor that offers excellent massages and facials.
+The spa specializes in ninety-minute, ocean-inspired treatments using products with different sea ingredients, a popular option for couples on romantic getaways.
+The gym facility is small but outfitted with a state-of-the-art on-demand video training system.

 Let Luxe Recess book your stay here for free added perks

 like daily breakfast, resort credits, and room upgrades!

 10 thoughts on “Inn By The Sea, Maine: Where To Go To Reconnect”